Convergence and Inference of Stream SGD, with Applications to Queueing Systems and Inventory Control: Additional Numerical Results on Convergence Rate

 \end{enumerate} \end{assumption}

-Assumption~\ref{assmpt: more condtion FCLT} introduces two additional prerequisites.
-Condition (a) necessitates that the non-linear function $g$ demonstrates local linearity within the vicinity of the root $\vtheta$.
-Essentially, this implies that the target gradient $g(\vartheta)$ exhibits a linear behavior in close proximity to $\vtheta$.
-Consequently, $g(\vartheta)$ is differentiable at $\vtheta$, with its derivative represented by the matrix $G$.
-In other words, $G$ contains the curvature information of the target function $g$ at the root $\vtheta$.
-Condition (b) places constraints on the decaying rate of the step size $\eta_t$, thereby excluding the use of linearly scaled step sizes, such as $\eta_t = \Theta(t^{-1})$, theoretically.
-In practice, a viable alternative is $\eta_t = \gamma \cdot t^{-\alpha}$, where $\alpha \in (2/3, 1)$ and $\gamma > 0$.
-A straightforward verification confirms that this chosen step size satisfies both Assumption~\ref{assump:step-size} and the relations given in Eqn.~\eqref{eq:new-step-size}.
+To establish the FCLT, Assumption~\ref{assmpt: more condtion FCLT} introduces two key prerequisites.
+Condition (a) ensures that $\nabla f (\vartheta)$ exhibits linear behavior near $\vtheta$, with $G$ representing the curvature information of $f$ at $\vtheta$.
+A sufficient condition for this is the continuity of $\nabla^2 f(\vartheta)$ in a neighborhood of the optimum $\vartheta^\star$.
+Condition (b) places restrictions on the decay rate of the step size $\eta_t$.
+A practical alternative is $\eta_t = \gamma \cdot t^{-\alpha}$, where $\alpha \in (2/3, 1)$ and $\gamma > 0$, which satisfies both Assumption~\ref{assump:step-size} and Eqn.~\eqref{eq:new-step-size}.
+These conditions are quite common in the literature \citep{polyak1992acceleration,li2023online}.

-Before delving into the establishment of the FCLT for $\vartheta_t$, it's crucial to characterize another element: the limiting covariance matrix $S$.
-Recall that the bi-variate function $U(\vartheta, x)$ serves as the solution to the Poisson equation.
-To commence, we introduce a covariance matrix that employs this function, which is defined as follows:
+Before presenting the FCLT, we define the limiting covariance matrix $S$, which appears in the theorem.
+Recall the definition of $U_H(\vartheta, x)$ in Corollary \ref{cor:U_H-exist} with the gradient estimator $H(\vartheta,x)$.
+Based on this function, the covariance matrix is defined as:

-Evidently, $\Var_{\vartheta}(U(\vtheta, x))$ constitutes the matrix conditional covariance of $U(\vartheta, x)$, with the initiation point being $x$, and a one-step transition conducted along the kernel $P_{\vartheta}$.
-Consequently, this matrix $\Var_{\vartheta_t}(U(\vtheta, x_{t-1}))$ depends not only on $x_{t-1}$ but also on $\vartheta_t$.
-It encapsulates the discrepancy that the SAMCMC method may incur during the gradient estimation process $H(x_t, \vartheta_t)$.
-Based on existing assumptions, the following Proposition~\ref{prop: covariance convergence} tells us that the average of $\Var_{\vartheta_t}(U(\vtheta, x_{t-1}))$ converges in probability towards a covariance matrix which is defined to be $S$, whose proof is deferred to Appendix~\ref{sec:prf of prop_covar_conver}.